Robert-van-Engelen/Prolly/readme.md

     2 PRINT "I am program A"
     1 "

+Note that the new line `1 "` starts a new program that is independent of the previous programs, even when the listing appears to be continuous.
+To verify, `LIST` only lists the last merged program's first lines.

-Then complete the new program by adding a label "B" and the rest of the code:
+Complete the new program by adding a label "B" and the rest of the code:

     1 "A" REM my first program
     2 PRINT "I am program A"